fatimagama20/naturalcosmetics_m4/README.md

    - Search for your repo and click Connect
    - Optional: You can click Enable Automatic Deploys in case you make any further changes to the project.
 This will trigger any time code is pushed to your GitHub repository
    - As we already have all our changes pushed to GitHub, we will use the Manual deploy section and click Deploy Branch.
 This will start the build process.
 When finished, it should look something like this
-   - Now, we have our project in place, and we have an empty database ready for use.
-As you may remember from our local development, we still need to add our tables to our database.
-To do this, we can click the “More” button and select “Run console”
-   - Type python3 into the console and click Run
-   - This opens the Python terminal, in the same way as it would if we typed python3 into the terminal within our IDE.
-Let’s now create the tables with the commands we used before
-     - from taskmanager import db
-     - db.create_all()
-   - Exit the Python terminal, by typing exit() and hitting enter, and close the console.
-Our Heroku database should now have the tables and columns created from our models.py file.
    - The app should be up and running now, so click the “Open app” button

 Congratulations!
 You have successfully deployed your app to Heroku! [live site](http://naturalcosmetics-2fcecfab55d3.herokuapp.com/).